 (The plastic lawn flamingos I picked up at the garden center while looking for old-school plastic light-up snowmen might not be seasonally appropriate, but they sure are festive too.
 Dan wouldn’t let me get a single sheep, though I thought it would be hilariously random.)

-I don’t like to mess around with lots of different nuts and add-ons in my Chex Mix: for me, it’s about one thing and one thing only, and that’s buttery, toasty cereal bits.
+I don’t like to mess around with too many add-ons in my Chex Mix: for me, it’s all about how much buttery flavor those cereal bits can soak up.
 (Yes, I am the kind of person who eats cereal for breakfast, lunch, and dinner.
 Why do you ask?)
-That’s why my holiday version is mean, lean, and streamlined with only cereal and pretzels.
-Heck, even the pretzels are pushing it, but their saltiness really does blend so well with the sweetness of maple.
+That’s why my holiday version seeks to maximize that sweetly spiced holiday flavor.

 - 1/2 teaspoon vanilla extract

 - 1/4 teaspoon freshly ground nutmeg

 - 1/4 teaspoon ground allspice

 - 1/2 cup (85 grams; 3 ounces) semisweet chocolate chips

 - 1/2 cup (85 grams; 3 ounces) caramel chips

 - Preheat the oven to 300 degrees F. Line 2 large rimmed baking sheets with parchment paper.